“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 As the fund has a limited amount of money we aren’t able to help every applicant.
 Some students are given priority; such as students with children and final year students.
 However, you can still apply even if you are not a priority student.

-All applicants must have taken out their full student loan entitlement, and have received your first instalment of this before applying to the fund.
+All applicants must have taken out their full student loan entitlement, and have received their first instalment of this before applying to the fund.

 What documents must I supply with my application?